Cantata-Communication-Solutions/haptique_ir_rf_hub/README.md

 ## 📋 Overview

 This custom integration allows you to learn and replay IR and RF commands using your Haptique IR/RF Hub device.
-Once configured, you can control your appliances, lights, fans, and other IR/RF devices directly from Home Assistant.
+Once configured, you can control your appliances, curtain, TV, AVR and other IR/RF devices directly from Home Assistant.

 ## ✨ Features